 Open to two- and four-year colleges and universities in Washington, Oregon and Idaho, the Pacific Rim Competition serves as the regional competition for the National Collegiate Cyber Defense Competition.
 The Pacific Rim region boasts national status with the University of Washington (Seattle campus) winning both the regional and national competitions in 2011 and 2012.
-ITT Tech Boise won the Pacific Rim Competition in 2015.
-This year's national championship is scheduled for April 22-24, 2016, in San Antonio, Texas.
+Columbia Basin College won the Pacific Rim Competition in 2016.
+This year's national championship is scheduled for April 13-15, 2017, in San Antonio, Texas.

-This is Highline's seventh year hosting the regional event.
+This is Highline's eighth year hosting the regional event.
 Using the computer labs on Highline's campus, the students in the competition will need to maintain a company network while they are being attacked.

-The network has been designed-with intentional security flaws-by Highline's Information Technology Services staff and the inaugural class of students in the Bachelor of Applied Science degree program in Cybersecurity and Forensics.
+For the second year in a row, Highline students, with support from the college's Information Technology Services staff, have designed the company network - complete with intentional security flaws - that will be used during the competition.
+These students are enrolled in the college's applied bachelor's degree program in Cybersecurity and Forensics and several applied associate degree programs: Network Security Engineer, Digital Forensics and Web/Database Developer.

 Competitors will need to secure the operating systems, email servers, websites and other parts of a business network.
 They must also update their websites, create new user accounts and perform other standard business activities while delivering excellent customer service to irate customers who call in.

 The primary objective of the competition is to provide students with real-world challenges.
-The second objective is to give potential employers-the sponsors-a chance to observe students under pressure.
+The second objective is to give potential employers - the sponsors - a chance to observe students under pressure.
 As part of the competition, breakfast and dinner events will be held to allow students to do short interviews with the sponsors and allow sponsors to talk to those students they may be interested in hiring.
 Sponsors include Amazon Web Services (AWS), Boeing, Cobalt Strike, CyberWatch West, Microsoft, National Security Agency (NSA), Raytheon, SpaWar and U.S. Department of Homeland Security.